 Perhaps there is a good reason to support this decision.
 The university’s need for some discretion in choosing what kind of judgment or character to condone or chide in their students?
 Team unity, morale, etc.?
 I don’t know.
 I’m not an educator or an administrator.
 I have no adolescents in my charge.
 So, perhaps I don’t fully understand those issues.

-What I do understand is how many things are WRONG with the dismissal of this (admittedly scorn-worthy) kid:
+What I do understand is how many things are wrong with the dismissal of this (admittedly scorn-worthy) student.

 * The person toward whom the slur was applied is Barack Obama.
 President-Elect Barack Obama.
 If being American means anything, it means having the ability to say horrible things about our leaders.